-7.3 THE COMPETITION JURY
+2.3 THE COMPETITION JURY

 A competition jury will be established at all biathlon events to act as the authority on all matters related to the event that are not specifically designated to be under the jurisdiction of other IBU organs.
 The competition jury will be established and operate in accordance with these rules.
 Generally, a separate competition jury will be established at men's and women's competitions.
-However, at certain events, in particular at Y/JWCH, CCH, CC and Mixed Relay WCH, the TD may also form a joint competition jury (e.g. youth men and youth women; youth and junior men, youth and junior women).
+However, the TD may also form a joint competition jury (e.g. youth men and youth women; youth and junior men, youth and junior women) as needed.
 The competition jury will decide on issues concerning the event, the competitions and related arrangements, and set conditions to ensure fairness and correct procedures.
 The competition jury will impose penalties for rule violations reported by the RD/TDs, IRs, competition officials and competition jury members, as well as imposing penalties and disciplinary measures on its own.
 Additionally, the competition jury will award time adjustments and rule on competition situations not stipulated in these rules or other authoritative IBU publications.
 The competition jury will also review and decide on all protests submitted to it.
 The procedures of the competition jury will be governed by the IBU Disciplinary Rules.